groeneveldwoodstock/APCSP-Vocabulary-Practice/README.md

 </h3>
 <h4>
 Vocabulary from the Khan Academy Website was used for the program.
-<a href="https://www.khanacademy.org/computing/ap-computer-science-principles/ap-csp-exam-preparation/prepare-for-the-2019-ap-cs-p-exam/a/vocabulary-review" target="_blank" rel="noopener noreferrer">Khan Academy APCSP Vocab</a>
+<a href="https://www.khanacademy.org/computing/ap-computer-science-principles/ap-csp-exam-preparation/prepare-for-the-2019-ap-cs-p-exam/a/vocabulary-review" target="_blank">Khan Academy APCSP Vocab</a>
 </h4>
 <ul>
   <li>Windows Installer File APCSPVocabsetup.exe </li>